 Division of Science, Mathematics, and Computing

-Chemistry at Bard is geared primarily, but not exclusively, toward meeting the needs of students planning to do graduate work in chemistry and biology.
-Students receive extensive hands-on experience with contemporary instruments and equipment (see “Facilities” below).
-In addition to the core courses, a student typically takes at least two advanced electives in chemistry and biology, mathematics, or physics, according to personal goals.
+Chemistry at Bard is geared primarily, but not exclusively, toward meeting the needs of students planning to do graduate and/ or professional work in a variety of chemistry, biology, and engineering subfields.
+During their course of study, students receive training in modern methods in chemistry, which includes extensive hands-on experience with contemporary instruments and equipment (see “Facilities” below).
+In addition to the core courses, a student typically completes at least two advanced electives in chemistry, biology, mathematics, or physics, according to personal goals.

-Before moderating in the program, students should complete or be enrolled in Chemistry 141-142 and 201-202, Mathematics 141 and 142, and Physics 141 and 142.
+Before moderating in the program, students should complete (or be enrolled in) Chemistry 141-142 and 201-202, Mathematics 141 and 142, and Physics 141 and 142.
 Students are expected to follow the standard divisional procedure for Moderation and to fulfill the collegewide distribution and First-Year Seminar requirements.
-To graduate, students must successfully complete Chemistry 311, 312, 350, and 360; two electives at the 300 level or higher (at least one must be a 400-level seminar); and the Senior Project.
+To graduate, students must successfully complete Chemistry 311, 350, and 360; two electives at the 300 level or higher; and the Senior Project.

 Recent Senior Projects in Chemistry

-Facilities at The Gabrielle H. Reem and Herbert J. Kayden Center for Science and Computation and the Lynda and Stewart Resnick Science Laboratories include teaching labs; individual research laboratories for faculty and their students; seminar rooms; and expanded space for student research posters.
-Students have the opportunity to work with contemporary instrumentation, including a 400 MHz nuclear magnetic resonance spectrometer; a gas chromatograph–mass spectrometer; a liquid chromatograph–mass spectrometer; two Thermo Nicolet Fourier transform infrared spectrophotometers; several ultraviolet/visible spectrophotometers; two microwave reactors; a Dionex high-performance liquid chromatograph; a Johnson Matthey magnetic susceptibility balance; and, in collaboration with Vassar College, a state-of-the-art X-ray diffractometer.
+Facilities at The Gabrielle H. Reem and Herbert J. Kayden Center for Science and Computation and the Lynda and Stewart Resnick Science Laboratories include teaching labs, individual research laboratories for faculty and their students, seminar rooms, and expanded space for student research posters.
+Students have the opportunity to work with modern instrumentation, including a Varian 400 MHz nuclear magnetic resonance spectrometer; gas chromatograph–mass spectrometer; liquid chromatograph–mass spectrometer; two Thermo Nicolet Fourier transform infrared spectrophotometers; several ultraviolet/visible spectrophotometers; a polarimeter; two microwave reactors; a Dionex high-performance liquid chromatograph; two PTI fluorescence spectrometers; a CombiFlash® chromatography system; BMG microplate reader; and, in collaboration with Vassar College, a state-of-the-art X-ray diffractometer.
 More details are available at the Chemistry Program website.